 But come on people, the amount of crap we’ve seen in the papers for the last few days about “a disaster waiting to happen” is complete bollocks.

 At the moment, Thursdays seem to be crap days.

-At the corner of North road and Clayton road I know that there’s usually a left-turn arrow, so I’d stopped at the far right-hand side of the lane to let traffic turn with the arrow, five or six cars turned through with plenty of room, then the truck pulled up, the driver yelled out the window “Fucken idiot get out of the way” and turned the corner — striking me with the tray of the truck as it went around and pushing me half a metre over into the car next to me!
+At the corner of North road and Clayton road I know that there’s usually a left-turn arrow, so I’d stopped at the far right-hand side of the lane to let traffic turn with the arrow, five or six cars turned through with plenty of room, then the small tow-truck pulled up on my left, the driver yelled out the window “Fucken idiot get out of the way” and with that promptly drove left around the corner — striking me with the tray of the truck as it went around and pushing me half a metre over into the car next to me!

 One person dies and three others injured after a car strikes a tree on the Tullamarine Freeway.

 What the?
 Bloody dangerous roads those freeways, trees sticking out the middle of them for motorists to just drive into.
 Is there going to be an investigation into why there is a tree on the freeway?
 I guess its a change from people driving into each other, picking on the trees for a change….

 Something is getting me down today.
 Either I ate too much last night, or Christmas is bugging me, or I didn’t sleep well or something.
 I know I ate too much, the Chicken Parmagiana from Groove Train was a ridiculous size, I’ve never seen a chicken that size….